jlparkI/xGPR/docs/purpose.rst

 perform a little better than xGPR.
 (We have found that in most cases the benefit in switching to an exact GP is surpisingly modest!)
-If your dataset is sufficiently small that you can afford the cost of an exact GP, you may prefer another library that provides an exact GP instead.
+If your dataset is sufficiently small that you can afford the cost of an exact GP, you may prefer an exact GP instead.

 Finally, Gaussian processes are powerful Bayesian models, but they come with their own set of limitations.
 They are only as good as the kernel you select,